boazbk/tcs/lec_08_uncomputability.md

 We do not discuss in the chapter the concept of _recursively enumerable_ languages, but it is covered briefly in [recursiveenumerableex](){.ref}.
 As usual, we use function, as opposto language, notation.

+The cartoon of the Halting problem in [universalchapoverviewfig](){.ref} is copyright 2019 Charles F. Cooper.